LLNL/sundials/doc/shared/nvectors/NVector_HIP.rst

 ======================

-The NVECTOR_HIP module is an NVECTOR implementation using the AMD ROCm HIP library.
+The NVECTOR_HIP module is an NVECTOR implementation using the AMD ROCm HIP library :cite:p:`rocm_site`.
 The module allows for SUNDIALS vector kernels to run on AMD or NVIDIA GPU devices.
 It is intended for users who are already familiar with HIP and GPU programming.
 Building this vector module requires the HIP-clang compiler.
 The vector content layout is as follows:

 .. code-block:: c++